 Disclaimer: This is my second summer in South America and I’m not going to claim to be some form of travel guru or ‘South America expert’.
 However, my visits here have given me some insight into mistakes that I have made or that I have observed in others’ behaviour as ‘travellers‘.
 The word ‘travellers‘ is used and highlighted because many of those I come across have told me that they are ‘travellers, not tourists’.

 South America is vast, filled with sights and a multiplicity of nations and identities.
-You wonder at your inability to communicate in Spanish with a vendor in a traditional Bolivian market until you realize that the lady only speaks Quechua.
+You wonder at your inability to communicate in Spanish with a vendor in a traditional Bolivian market until you realise that the lady only speaks Quechua.
 Surprises abound and misconceptions come undone.
-For some it represents the trip of their dreams, while other younger travellers may regard it more as a rite of passage.
+For some, it represents the trip of their dreams, while other younger travellers may regard it more as a rite of passage.
 Here are twenty-two foolproof ways to have a ‘HELL’ of a vacation in South America.
 I promise to put my hands up when guilty as well.

 1. Go for the cheapest possible flight and fly as far as possible from the place that really intrigues you.
 Guilty as charged on this point.
 So, you want to go to Colombia, but how can you pass up that 600 euro flight to Lima on Skyscanner?
-Well folks, Ryanair has yet to make it here and, although you may find plenty of cheap domestic flights, that bargain flight from Lima to Medellin may somehow elude you. 🙁
+Well, folks, Ryanair has yet to make it here and, although you may find plenty of cheap domestic flights, that bargain flight from Lima to Medellin may somehow elude you. 🙁

 2. Neglect to pack basic necessities in your hand luggage.
 Picture the scene: You arrive in Lima after a long day of travel and you go to the baggage carousel.
 You wait and you wait and then you wait some more.
 Your luggage is nowhere to be seen.
 Inquiries at the help desk reveal that although you are in Lima, your bag has somehow gone on vacation to Madrid.
-Back at the hotel you open your hand luggage to find a pair of shoes, two guidebooks and a roll of toilet paper.
+Back at the hotel, you open your hand luggage to find a pair of shoes, two guidebooks and a roll of toilet paper.
 Enough said, guilty as charged on this point.

 3. Transit an American airport from hell.
 It’s the leader of the free world, the greatest country on earth; what can possibly go wrong?
 Somehow the Americans have invented a system whereby you have to go to a machine to process your ESTA, get in line for immigration, identify your bag, go through customs and basically check in again for your onward flight.
 Go to Miami International Airport and you can add in officials shouting at everyone to get in line ( a very, very LONG line).
-If Mr. Trump is serious about making American ‘great’ again, he may start here…
+If Mr Trump is serious about making American ‘great’ again, he may start here…

 4. Book flights with short connections.
 Save every cent!
 Go through some of the best places such as London Heathrow or Roissy Charles de Gaulle and you are guaranteed a good time or your first cardiac arrest.
 Did I mention Miami?